AnthonyMikh/SGDC/README.md

   /* now functions have no prefix*/
   ````

-* If you find typing `bintree_char` too tiring (esspecially if you have only one instance of structure), you can cut the corners:
+* If you find typing `bintree_char` too tiring (especially if you have only one instance of structure), you can cut the corners:

   ````C
   #define SGDC_SIMPLE_DATATYPE